RealtyOffer/realty-offer-frontend/src/pages/index.md

-        No contracts, no obligation, no awkward negotiation... and the best part about it, it's completely FREE!
+        No contracts, no obligation, no awkward negotiation... and the best part about it, RealtyOffer is completely FREE!
     - title: Step Two
       body: >-
         Agents will receive your information and within 24 hours, agents have